alper6161/movie-tracker/README.md

-This project is developed by Alperen Ustaömer and Enes Bilsel
+This project is developed by Alperen Ustaömer and Enes Bilsel.
+Yehaaa